Best bars with views in Sydney: Where to Drink with Harbour, City & Beach Views

 More: Menu and details on the website.

-Vibe: Beach club
+Vibe: up market beach club

 Where: Bondi Pavilion, Shop, 1 Queen Elizabeth Dr, Bondi Beach